You can’t put a price on the security of your family… but you can put a price on all of the prepping supplies you need to get secure!

 Break Your List Down by Priority

-Now that you’ve got your prepping supplies list, you need to identify the core items you need.
-Identify which items you need for your 72 hour kit (read why the first 72 hours are critical) and for your Bug Out Bag (see a Bug Out Bag packing list here).
+Now that you’ve got your prepping supplies list, you must identify the core items you need.
+Identify the things you need for your Bug Out Bag (see a list here).

 These are the items you should get ASAP.
 Then work your way up to a 30 day supply.
-From there, you can focus on long-term prepper supplies, like food buckets.
+You can then focus on long-term prepper supplies, like food buckets.

 Set Your Prepping Budget

-If you have no money to spend, then your prepping budget is zero.
-Zero is still a budget (and, yes, you can still prep with zero dollars to spare).
+If you have no money to spend, your prepping budget is zero.
+Zero is still a budget (yes, you can still prep with zero dollars to spare).

-- IF you have a large prepping budget: Resist the urge to rush out and buy a lot of fancy gear and pricy security systems.
+- If you have a sizeable prepping budget: Resist the urge to rush out and buy a lot of fancy gear and pricy security systems.
 Identify the core items you need and get these first.
 Do your research and invest in quality.

-- IF you have a small prepping budget: Divide your list into expensive and cheap items.
-Buy some of the cheap items every week.
-Set aside a certain amount of money each week to go towards buying pricier items.
+- If you have a small prepping budget: Divide your list into expensive and cheap items.
+Buy some cheap items every week.
+Set aside a certain amount of money each week to buy pricier items.

-- IF you have zero in your prepping budget: Learn how to make your own supplies out of cheap and recycled items.
-For example, you can make a solar panel out of aluminum cans which have been painted black.
+- If you have zero in your prepping budget: Learn how to make your own supplies from cheap and recycled items.
+Read more about DIY survival projects.

 Tips for Stretching Your Prepping Budget